 The Murramarang Community Garden

-The local 'Murramarang Community Garden Inc.', located on the Kioloa Coastal Campus, has expanded to now include some 80+ members with individual garden plots.
-Recently the community garden area has been expanded to include a cultivated area suitable for communal growing - fruit trees, berries, garlic, potatoes, onions etc., this expansion is still in construction phase.
-The industrial container used for storage and work has also had some upgrades, including a roof and pergola.
+The local 'Murramarang Community Garden Inc.', located at the Kioloa Coastal Campus, has expanded to now include some 80+ members with individual garden plots.
+Recently the community garden area has been expanded to include a cultivated area suitable for communal growing - fruit trees, berries, garlic, potatoes, onions etc. The industrial container used for storage and work has also had some upgrades, including a roof and pergola.
 A new addition to the pergola area will be a slow combustion stove, protected by a newly constructed western wall.
 Paving stones salvaged from ANU Acton campus will be used for paving under the pergola.
 The MCG group holds regular Saturday working bees and invites friends and visitors to drop by.